-Primewest have added a new dimension to our investment offering with our first open-ended, unlisted fund – Primewest Property Income Fund (PPIF), open to wholesale investors.
+Primewest have added a new dimension to our investment offering with our first open-ended, unlisted fund, open to retail investors – Primewest Property Income Fund (PPIF or the Fund).

-The fund will maintain a small exposure to cash, listed real estate trusts and other cash like products to provide unitholders with the opportunity to redeem units through a limited liquidity facility each month, whereby a nominated percentage of the fund’s net asset value will be made available to fund redemptions.
+The Fund will maintain a small exposure to cash, listed real estate trusts and other cash-like products to provide investors with the opportunity to redeem units through a limited liquidity facility each month, whereby a nominated percentage of the Fund’s net asset value will be made available to fund redemptions.

 The Fund aims to achieve long term capital growth

-The Fund will include a diverse national portfolio of quality office, industrial & logistics, healthcare, social infrastructure and retail assets
+The Fund intends to acquire a diverse national portfolio of quality office, industrial & logistics, healthcare, social infrastructure and retail assets

-The Fund allows for withdrawals at designated intervals, subject to Fund liquidity
+The Fund intends to provide for limited withdrawals at designated intervals, subject to Fund liquidity

 Primewest is pleased to confirm three quality Childcare seed assets for PPIF.
 The seed assets are now under unconditional contracts following a comprehensive due diligence process.
-We are extremely satisfied with the quality of the seed Childcare Portfolio and expect to settle the properties in mid January, with distributions to commence in February 2021.
+We are extremely satisfied with the quality of the seed Childcare Portfolio.

 - Have 15 – 20 year leases